Name: Tailed frog (Ascaphus truei)

 - View a map of where they live

-- In Washington State are found from the Cascade mountains to the coast, in higher mountain elevations, the population in Southeastern Washington has recently been separated into a different species, Ascaphus montanus
+- In Washington state, they are found from the Cascade mountains to the coast, in higher mountain elevations, the population in southeastern Washington has recently been separated into a different species, Ascaphus montanus.

 - Rocky forest streams, prefer fast moving clear water, rarely found away from water and only on really wet nights